News

 The majority of our resources are available under a CC-BY-4.0 licence, except some journal articles which are in copyright.
 Resources produced by projects that worked with Māori entities and produced case studies are under the licence CC-BY-NC-ND-4.0.
 We ask that anyone wanting to use information from published case studies with Māori entities engage directly with the relevant researcher and case study entity to discuss terms of use.

-If your organisation is interested in hosting and championing the use of these tools and resources, please let us know.
+If your organisation is interested in hosting and championing the use of these tools and resources, please feel free to download them and add them to your own website under the same licence.

 Can I still access the Our Land and Water website?